BY-LAWS

 Article XII — Amendments

-The Articles of Incorporation and/or the By-Laws may be amended by a one fourth vote of the total membership.
-Proposals for amendments shall be submitted in writing at a regular, special or annual meeting and shall be voted on at the next following meeting, provided all members have been notified by mail of the intent to amend the Articles of Incorporation and/or the By-Laws at least seven (7) days prior to the meeting day that such amendments shall be voted upon.
+The Articles of Incorporation and/or the By-Laws may be amended by a majority vote of the total membership.
+Proposals for amendments shall be submitted in writing at a regular, special, or annual meeting and shall be voted on at the next following meeting, provided all members have been notified by mail email and posting on the club website of the intent to amend the Articles of Incorporation and/or the By-Laws at least seven (7) days prior to the meeting day that such amendments shall be voted upon.

 Article XIII — RULES